 Are the fines imposed by competition authorities taken into account when setting damages?

-No. Fines imposed by competition authorities are not taken into account when determining damages.Legal costs
+No. Fines imposed by competition authorities should not be taken into account when determining damages, albeit no clear precedents to this effect yet exist.Legal costs

 Who bears the legal costs?
 Can legal costs be recovered, and if so, on what basis?